 There are a number of factors to keep in mind when looking to purchase a table football table.
-This guide covers the main points, including number of players, rod structure, leg style, table size, player layout and more.
+This guide covers all the main points so you can buy with confidence.

 Deciding what football table will be most suitable for your particular requirement can be quite a challenge.
 With so many manufacturers pushing their products through the UK market consumers are literally spoilt for choice.

 The following guide will help to break down the key qualities to look for when making your final decisions.
 The sales team at Liberty Games are always here to help if you would like to clarify any of the points further.

 Due to the vigorous stresses that a football table endures during play, having a sturdy leg structure is a priority.
 Professional football tables are usually secured on a metal leg structure providing the strongest platform for the game.
 Be aware of tables that are using a hollow MDF leg structure, as these can be rather weak, or just use your judgement to see if the legs visually appear sturdy enough.